-No options were granted or exercised during the year ended 31 December 2019 (2018: nil).
+No options were granted or exercised during the year ended 31 December 2020 (2019: nil).

-There are no options on issue as at 31 December 2019 under the Employee Share Option Plan.
+There are no options on issue as at 31 December 2020.

-16. FINANCIAL RISK MANAGEMENT
+17. FINANCIAL RISK MANAGEMENT

 The Group's activities expose it to a variety of financial risks: market risk (including currency risk and interest rate risk), credit risk and liquidity risk.
 The Group's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Group.
 The Group does not use any derivative financial instruments to hedge risk exposures.
 The Group uses different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis in the case of interest rate and other price risks, and aging analysis for credit risk.